Creating PDF’s for Difficult to Manage Webpages Can Be Challenging

 If you’re wondering what I’m doing with all of these PDF’s, it’s how I store data within Apple Notes.
 My other primary notes app is Evernote which offers a handy Web Clipping utility that allows you to select and save virtually any information from almost any webpage that you may encounter.
 In comparison, Apple Notes is pretty archaic!

 Archaic that is until you discover Apple’s little PDF creation trick in ios…Using the Print Command.
 While it doesn’t provide all of the flexibility of Evernote’s web clipper…it provides quite a bit more than is initially apparent.
 By far, using Apple’s PDF trick is the best way to save content from webpages directly into Apple Notes.
-It just so happens to be the fastest method too!
+It just so happens it’s the fastest method too!
+It’s not only fast but it’s a widely used method too.
+Therefore it functions well and has survived well through several iterations of iOS.

 But, sometimes a webpage has a complex layout or it’s formatting is too convoluted graphically for even Readdle’s PDF Convertor app to work well.
 Today I discovered a great work around using Readdle’s app when that occurs.